akramhammam5/Pycalculator/README.md

 # Python Basic Calculator

-This V1.0 of my Basic Python Calculator project.
+This is V1.0 of my Basic Python Calculator project.
 The version is not going to be special it is just a Basic Calculator.
 I will always keep the project updated with more advanced function and UI.
 The project is still under development.